samgraler/RustBound/ripkit/README.md

 the feature vector is selected.
 In some cases it was faster to pre-process on the fly than it was to load already preprocessed data.

 Ultimately provide bindings and cli to pull analyze crates

 # Installation

 The following installation steps detail the process of installing all dependencies necessary to use Ripkit on a fresh Ubuntu VM.
+Ripkit is currently only supported on linux.

 This tutorial assumes that the `RustBound` repository has been cloned to the VM.
 If this in not the case, see the steps below: